 November 25, 2019 | Nuclear WeaponsNext Gen on Nukes and Tech

 At the Stanley Center for Peace and Security, we believe that diverse perspectives create better solutions.
-With the Accelerator Initiative, we are applying that value to our nuclear policy work by creating career development opportunities for early-career women working in nuclear policy, international security, or technology policy.
+With the Accelerator Initiative, we are applying that value to our work on nuclear weapons policy by creating career development opportunities for early-career women working in nuclear, international security, or technology policy.